deepdrive/problem-coordinator/README.md

 # Deployment

 This app is designed to run on one GCP machine and GCP's docker support.
-Set the container restart policy to "On failure" so that the container restarts if there's an error, but does not restart when you manually stop it.
+Set the container restart policy to "Always" so that the container restarts even if there's an error.
+This means that if you want to stop the service, you should stop the VM, as just stopping the container can sometimes result in an unexpected restart in my experience.

 > The config for the problem-coordinator is [here](cloud_configs/create-problem-coordinator.http).